Emma Briant

-Emma L. Briant (born 1979) is a British scholar and academic researcher on media, contemporary propaganda, surveillance and information warfare who was involved in exposing the Facebook–Cambridge Analytica data scandal concerning data misuse and disinformation.
+Emma L. Briant is a British scholar and academic researcher on media, contemporary propaganda, surveillance and information warfare who was involved in exposing the Facebook–Cambridge Analytica data scandal concerning data misuse and disinformation.
 She became associate professor of news and political communication at Monash University in Melbourne, Australia, in 2023.
 Before this she was an associate researcher at Bard College and taught in the School of Communication at American University.
 Briant became an honorary associate at Cambridge University's Centre for Financial Reporting & Accountability, headed by Alan Jagolinzer, and joined Central European University as a fellow of the Centre for Media, Data and Society in 2022.

 Education

 Briant graduated from Coventry University in 2003, before completing two master's degrees at Glasgow Caledonian University and the University of Glasgow where she then was part of Glasgow Media Group.
 She achieved a doctorate from the University of Glasgow in sociology in 2011.
-Briant's doctoral thesis examined the development of military and intelligence propaganda in the US and UK during the "War on Terror" as militaries adapted to changing technology.
+Briant's doctoral thesis examined the development of military and intelligence propaganda in the US and UK during the "war on terror" as militaries adapted to changing technology.

 Media, political propaganda and human rights

-While at Glasgow Media Group Briant co-authored the study Bad News for Disabled People with Greg Philo and Nick Watson.
-Bad News for Disabled People examined how disability was represented in the UK media and how increasingly stereotyped and hostile representation of people with disabilities was pushed by the right wing press to advance political discourses aimed at justifying Conservative Government disability welfare benefit austerity cuts following the Great Recession.
+While at Glasgow Media Group, Briant co-authored the study Bad News for Disabled People with Greg Philo and Nick Watson.
+Bad News for Disabled People examined how disability was represented in the UK media.
 The study showed the detrimental impact this had on public perceptions of disabled people as 'frauds' and real world impacts on their lives.
 She then authored her first book, Bad News for Refugees, with Greg Philo and Pauline Donald, which examined false and misleading media narratives of migration and refugees as well as their impacts on migrants and their communities in the build up to the European refugee crisis.
 She continued to research media bias and disinformation on human rights issues, and in particular false representation of asylum and refugees in the UK media and political rhetoric and disinformation in the lead up to Brexit.
 She submitted her research to inquiries and published research on the role of Cambridge Analytica and Leave.EU in the 2016 British Brexit Referendum.
 Her research on these subjects was mentioned on the BBC, The Times of London, and The Observer.